|Dear Friends and Supporters,|

 Thanks to Katie’s leadership and the hard work of our staff, NFHF is stronger than ever.
 We have built new partnerships with businesses and community organizations in the parishes we serve.
 Our programs are well respected and in high demand among families and professionals alike.
 We are well positioned to move forward.

-The Board of Directors has begun a search for the next Executive Director (you can find more information on the position below) and we are working closely with Katie and the staff to ensure a smooth transition.
+The Board of Directors is working closely with Katie and the staff to ensure a smooth transition as she departs.
 We appreciate and welcome your support as we take these next steps.

 Please join me, and the entire Board of Directors, in thanking Katie for her service to NFHF and her commitment to individuals with disabilities and their families.